Research at Quincy Bioscience

 The Two Card Back Task is a measure of Visual Working Memory.
 Participants are required to decide whether a new card presented in the center of the screen for two seconds is the same or different from the card that was presented two cards earlier..The participant selected either a Yes or No key.
 Visual and Auditory feedback are provided.

-Prevagen contains apoaequorin which has been shown to help improve memory in clinical studies.
+Prevagen contains the patented ingredient apoaequorin which has been shown to help improve memory in clinical studies.
 Apoaequorin is a protein that was originally discovered in jellyfish and now produced at our cGMP compliant and NSF certified facility in Wisconsin.